rcn-ee/tidl-api/docs/source/intro.rst

 **Ease of use**

 * Easily integrate TIDL APIs into other frameworks such as `OpenCV`_
-* Provides a common host abstraction for user applications across multiple compute engines (EVEs and C66x DSPs)
+* Provides simple host abstractions for user applications to run a network across multiple compute cores (EVEs and C66x DSPs).
+Refer :ref:`use-case-1` and :ref:`use-case-2` for details.

 **Low overhead**